Installing Heat Recovery System Cost

 • 30dBA in functional rooms such as the kitchen

-Part F Building Regulations (Ventilation and MVHR)
+Part F Building Regulations (Ventilation for an MVHR System)

-MVHR technology assists architects, developers, and builders in meeting the UK building ventilation guidelines when properly specified, designed and installed.
+MVHR system technology assists architects, developers, and builders in meeting the UK building ventilation guidelines when properly specified, designed and installed.

 A properly specified and installed MVHR system should recover heat at more than 90% in the main unit, with total electricity consumption of around 0.3W/m3h.